 This year, all the cool kids will be making Sarah Kieffer's Chocolate Chip Cookies from her new book, "Vanilla Bean Baking Book."
 These flying saucer size treats are gorgeously flat and oh so flavorful!
-Sarah came to play with this recipe and her secret for getting the cookies to crinkle and flatten during the baking process, will help alleviate a lot of that built up holiday stress!
+Sarah came to play with this recipe and her secret for getting the cookies to crinkle and flatten during the baking process, will help alleviate a lot of that built up day to day stress!
 Boy, are these babies fun to make!

 I'm very happy I had my Baking Steel inside the oven because I opened and closed the oven door about 12 times during the bake.
 No problem for the steel though-the heat still transferred beautifully to our cookie creations.